Personnel Leasing in Eastern Europe

 What is personnel leasing?
 What are the advantages of temporary work in Eastern Europe?

-Advantages of personnel leasing in Eastern Europe:
+What are the advantages of personnel leasing in Eastern Europe?

 • The workers from Eastern Europe are often much cheaper than their German colleagues